Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Deploy_CosmoTech_workspace.md

     --organization       Deploy or update an organization.
     --solution           Deploy or update a solution.
     --workspace          Deploy or update a workspace.
-    --webapp             Deploy or update a webapp.
-    --dataset            Deploy or update a dataset.
     ```
 ## :material-console: Executing babylon with `--payload-only` option